(Illustration: “Forthwith upright he rears from off the pool”,

 [ In one of these meetings, we were asked to cut the game down to 2 disks, even before demoing it.
 That was insulting! ]

-After various bargaining sessions and arguable support from local illegal-game-selling-shop owners that I personally knew, the game was self-published and commercially released in December, 1991.
+After various bargaining sessions and arguable support from local illegal-game-selling-shop owners that we personally knew, the game was self-published and commercially released in December, 1991.
 It was only available in a few shops in Istanbul.
-4 floppy disks, plus a few xerox copies (that I have not approved!) were packed into a nylon bag.
+4 floppy disks, plus a few xerox copies (that we have not approved!) were packed into a nylon bag.
 No box at all!
-And, despite my severe objections, the retail price was a whopping $14.
+And, despite our severe objections, the retail price was a whopping $14.

 Right after the release, I started visiting video game magazines in Istanbul, one after another… One of the chief editors -that my father personally knew- told me that there was no (and will never be a) market for video games.
 He advised me to get a haircut and get a real job, via fatherly tone. – [Respect!]